Here’s a simple truth: Rewarding your employees often and publicly can mean the difference between them staying put or losing them to a competitor.

 By showing an employee they’re truly appreciated and that you genuinely see who they are and what they’ve accomplished, they’ll gain the confidence and energy to consistently increase productivity and output.

-Vanessa Thurston, Interim Vice President & Head of Talent Management for Samsung Electronics America, says to treat your employees as customers.
+The common thought when it comes to employee engagement is to treat your employees as customers.
 Think of your team members in terms of how you can create a valuable experience for them, improve their journey, and be empathetic to how they feel.

 With a relatively small amount of effort, you can recognize and/or appreciate your employees.
 By doing so, you’re nurturing a potentially life-long commitment from them—a commitment that could see your business long into the future.